The Critical Beta-splitting Random Tree II: Overview and Open Problems: Heights and related statistics

-\paragraph{Discussion} The seemingly naive idea is to replace a recurrence equality by a recurrence {\it inequality\/} for which an exact solution can be found and then to use it to upper bound the otherwise-unattainable solution of the recurrence {\it equality\/}.
-Needless to say, it is critically important to have a good guess as to how that ``hidden'' solution behaves asymptotically.
-The ``probabilistic" heuristics below provide one way of making such guesses.
+\begin{Remark} The simple idea is to replace a recurrence equality by a recurrence {\it inequality\/} for which an explicit solution can be found and then to use it to upper (or lower) bound the solution of the recurrence {\it equality\/}.
+And one can use probabilistic heuristics to guess the asymptotic behavior, and then check that a slightly larger (or smaller) function satisfies the recurrence inequality. \end{Remark}